Ha Shing Chi: South China

 Ha Shing Chi joined South China youth team in 1997 and was promoted to the first team in 2003.

 Although he was promoted to the first team, he did not have too many match-play chances until the 2004–05 season as South China refused to use any foreign players.
-On the other hand, when Ha was studying in the City University of Hong Kong, he represented its football team, helping the team to claim the champions of Hong Kong University Football League in 2005 by defeating Chinese University of Hong Kong in the final.
+On the other hand, when Ha was studying at the City University of Hong Kong, he represented its football team, helping the team to claim the champions of Hong Kong University Football League in 2005 by defeating Chinese University of Hong Kong in the final.
 He was also crowned the Most Valuable Player of the match.

-However, he only featured one FA Cup match during the 2005–06 season, As the club promised to strengthen the squad in the following season after their request to remain in the First Division was approved, Ha was released by the club.
+However, he only featured in one FA Cup match during the 2005–06 season, As the club promised to strengthen the squad in the following season after their request to remain in the First Division was approved, Ha was released by the club.